msobanjo/courseware/topics/aws/modules/elastic-beanstalk-introduction/README.md

 # aws elasticbeanstalk delete-application --application-name [APPLICATION_NAME]
 aws elasticbeanstalk delete-application --application-name my-first-application
 ```
+**Note before an application can be deleted, there can't be any environments with running code on them.**
+The easiet way to solve this would be to terminate all the environments beforehand.

 ## Versions
 The way that deployments can be managed in EB is through versions of your applications.